 And this isn’t off the cards with kids either.
 A friend was recently telling me how her toddler makes her see the world around her as so much bigger: he’s curious about everything.
 He can wonder at a stone or a pebble or a bug forever.
 Let’s be like that, just for a day or two.

 Please add your tender loving lockdown experiences in the comments below.
-Let’s not lock the gold away, instead let’s share our precious treasure.
+Let’s not lock the gold away, share the treasure.

 If you liked this post, you’re sure to enjoy ‘28 Real Self-Care Ideas: More Than Just Taking a Bath‘.